pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/5_cyclic_sort/0_note.md

     - no repeated element

 - To determine if the Cyclic Sort pattern is suitable for a given problem, you can consider the following characteristics:
-    1. Range of Elements: the array are within a specific range, typically from 1 to n or 0 to n-1, where n is the size of the array.
+    1. Range of Elements: the array are within a specific range, typically from (1 to n) or (0 to n-1), where n is the size of the array.
-        - If the elements fall within this range and there are no duplicates or missing elements, Cyclic Sort can be a good fit.
+        - If the elements fall within this range and
+        - there are no duplicates or missing elements, then
+        - Cyclic Sort can be a good fit.
     2. In-Place Sorting Algo: meaning it doesn't require additional memory or data structures.
         - If you need to sort the elements in-place without using extra space, Cyclic Sort can be a suitable choice.